On this page, I briefly introduce some broad ideas of my research at Cornell and LBNL.

 Annan Yu, Michael W. Mahoney, N. Benjamin Erichson,

-There is HOPE to avoid HiPPOs for long-memory state space models,
+HOPE for a robust parameterization of long-memory state space models,

 arXiv:2405.13975. (link)